onyx-and-iris/vbantxt/README.md

 By default the config loader will look for a config in:

 -	$XDG_CONFIG_HOME / vbantxt / config.toml (see [os.UserConfigDir](https://pkg.go.dev/os#UserConfigDir))

-A valid config.toml might look like this:
+	-	A custom config path may be passed with the --config/-C flag.

+All flags have corresponding keys in the config file, for example:

 ```toml
 host="gamepc.local"
 port=6980
 streamname="Command1"
 ```

-A custom config path may be passed with the --config/-C flag.

 ---